ezriharmusial/LastMessengerS/src/lib/md-collections/media/o’laga-port.md

 genres:
   - Afrobeat
 quote: Whiteman buys land in Gborokiri [Port Harcourt]
-seo_excerpt: O'laga Port is creative Langwa rap (messages) through which I highlighted on Port Harcourt lifestyle with special focus on Gborokiri and Ikwerre lifestyles.
+metadescription: O'laga Port is creative Langwa rap (messages) through which I highlighted on Port Harcourt lifestyle with special focus on Gborokiri and Ikwerre lifestyles.
 I touched on the beauty of Ikwerre girls and the natural temptations that follow such beautiful girls, most of whom seem to be found in